Pest Control Services –

-Stockton is located south of Sacramento and north of Modesto; in the Northern San Joaquin Valley.
-The city is easily accessible since it is centrally located with access to an international deep-water port, national railroad system, and in – state and interstate freeway system.
+We believe the city is well positioned for a comeback and location since it is centrally located with access to an international deep-water port, national railroad system, and in – state and interstate freeway system.
 It is served by the San Joaquin Regional Transit District and also connected to the rest of the nation through a network of railways.
-Amtrak and Altamont Commuter Express both make stops in Stockton, and there is a freight transport facility in southeast Stockton, which satisfies long-haul transportation needs.
+Because is the commercial infrastructure in Stockton, we service accounts for rodent control throughout the commercial districts in Stockton.

 Some of the history of Stockton can be summarized as follows: The city was incorporation in 1850, and early settlers included gold seekers from Asia, Africa, Australia, Europe, the Pacific Islands, Mexico and Canada.
 The city’s historical population diversity is reflected in street names, architecture, ethnic festivals, and in the faces and heritage of a majority of its citizens.
 During the California Gold Rush, Stockton became a river port city and the hub of roads to the gold settlements in the San Joaquin Valley and from LA.
 From the mid-19th century onward, Stockton became the region’s transportation hub, dealing mainly with agricultural products.